Review & deliver

 Translation that doesn’t round-trip your format costs you the time you saved on translating.
 The translator who has to rebuild headings and tables after exporting from ChatGPT loses an hour per document.
 The marketing team that gets back plain text instead of HTML loses the campaign.
 Transept treats the export as a first-class part of the workflow — DOCX in, DOCX out with formatting intact; Markdown in, Markdown out with structure preserved; Notion in, Notion out as a new page in your workspace.
 The file you ship is the file you started with, in another language.

-Round-trip the format it came in
+How do you round-trip the format it came in?

 Translation that doesn’t round-trip your format costs you the time you saved on translating.
 Transept exports respect the structure that came in — headings, lists, bold, links, tables, callouts.